-The University provides notice to students and employees about existing services available to victims both within the University and in the community regarding counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services available for victims.
+The University provides notice to students and employees verbally and in writing about existing services available to victims both within the University and in the community regarding counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services available for victims.

-The University also provides written notification to victims about options for, and available resources in, changing academic, living, transportation and working situations if requested and reasonably available
+The University also provides written notification to all victims about options and available resources for changing academic, living, transportation and working situations if requested and reasonably available.